bwasti/brr.js/README.md

 ## `brr.js`

 It's early days, but I'm trying to make it easier to use WebGPU for compute in JavaScript.
-Tested on Safari Technology Preivew and Chrome Canary.
+Single file (`brr.js`) tested on Safari Technology Preivew and Chrome Canary.

 ## Usage